 You are not barred from recovery simply for not wearing a helmet.
 There is a possibility, however, that not wearing a helmet could reduce your recovery by the percentage of fault allotted to you for the absence of a helmet.

 Contact a Norwalk Motorcycle Accident Attorney Today

 If you were recently injured in a motorcycle accident in Norwalk, Connecticut, don’t hesitate to contact Attorney James A. Welcome.
-During a free consultation, we will listen to your story and let you know if your case has merit.
+During a free consultation, our Norwalk personal injury lawyer will listen to your story and let you know if your case has merit.
 Then, if we believe we can help, we may offer you our services.

 Our Norwalk motorcycle accident lawyers always fight relentlessly to obtain the best possible results for those injured by the wrongdoing of others.
 Learn more about how we can help you today.
 Contact us online or by calling (203) 753-7300 anytime.